munozsan03/Astro_Team4/README.md

 **Problem Statement**

-Drug discovery for long-term space travel requires tests for the safety and efficacy of potential therapeutics.
+There are no validated frameworks for assessing drug safety and efficacy in microgravity environments, leaving astronauts on long-duration missions without evidence-based therapeutic options for progressive bone loss, muscle atrophy, and neurodegeneration.

 **Approach**